ts-factory/bublik-release/docs/04-publish/01-attachments.md

 ### Path Resolution

-Artifacts support both relative and absolute paths:
+Attachments support both relative and absolute paths:

 - Relative paths (using `path`):
   - `./file.txt` - File in the current directory